martinhop/sudoku_solver/README.md

 # Sudoku Game and Solver

-# CURRENTLY IN DEVELOPMENT SOME FEATURES LISTED BELOW ARE NOT YET IMPLEMENTED
+# CURRENTLY IN TESTING BUGS MAY EXIST

 # Pre-requisites

 Python 3.7
 Pygame 1.9.6
+suduko_generator.py from https://gist.github.com/lvngd/8c1aafc4851985bbd239bc59153f26f9 (used to generate new random boards in game mode)

 # Description